Leicester City bench Iheanacho and Daka against Benrahma’s West Ham United

 Alongside Youri Tielemans, Nigeria international Wilfred Ndidi has been handed a defensive midfield role, while the quartet of Luke Thomas, Caglar Soyuncu, Ghana’s Daniel Amartey and Ricardo Pereira are expected to provide cover for goalkeeper Kasper Schmeichel.

-Despite missing out of a place in the starting XI, former Manchester City teenage sensation Iheanacho would be keen on improving his impressive stats against the Hammers.
+Despite missing out of a place in the starting XI, former Manchester City teenage sensation Iheanacho will be keen on improving his impressive stats against the Hammers.

 Prior to this fixture, he has been involved in four goals in the last four appearances against David Moyes’ team.